Emma Clarke, Forgotten Pioneer

 In the landscape of British football culture, Emma Clarke offers today’s generation a sense of belonging within a football culture known previously to ostracise.

-Players like Eniola Aluko, Rachel Yankey, and Eartha Pond, have suffered from and fought to curb racial discrimination in football.
+Players like Eniola Aluko, Rachel Yankey, and Eartha Pond, have fought to curb racial discrimination in football.

 In 2017, Aluko shed light on the racial discrimination and bullying she faced as part of the English Women’s National Team.
 While Rachel Yankey, England’s most capped female international, when growing up in London was forced to shave her hair and give herself a nickname (Ray) to play on a boys’ team.
 In her professional career, she would deal with multiple incidents of racial abuse from supporters in the terraces.
 “You can heckle us if you want if we’re not playing well, but to heckle us because of the colour of our skin is simply unacceptable.”